What is project management definition & methodology

 #4 Better Pricing Policies

 When you’re aware of how much time it takes to complete a task you can have a pretty accurate estimation of the whole project’s time-requirement, thus its cost.
+This is one of the reasons why, Time Tracking is a growing concept those days.
+It can absolutely change the way you manage and overview your projects, while it helps you get pai for every minute of work.
 As we’ve previously mentioned in our “Top - 10 Effective Time Management Tips and Strategies for your Work” piece, “Time is money”!

 Coming up with new processes, through good project management, that are more efficient will help you optimally tweak both your budget and pricing policy towards more profitable margins!